 If you have been in an accident with a drunk driver, you don’t have to bear the financial toll.
 Under Georgia law, you can recover money to pay medical bills and other losses, including other large financial awards.
 A drunk driving accident victim lawyer in Duluth from John Foy & Associates can help you.

 What Is the Legal Definition of “DUI” in Duluth?

 In the City of Duluth, DUI means much more than just driving drunk.
-It includes driving while impaired by any substance, such as legal drugs, illegal drugs or alcohol.
-Any substance that can affect your judgement, your self-control, or your driving can be the basis for a DUI case.
+It includes driving while impaired by any substance, such as legal drugs, illegal drugs, or alcohol.
+Any substance that can affect your judgment, your self-control, or your driving can be the basis for a DUI case.
 The most common of these substances include:

 - Prescription drugs

 - Illegal drugs such as marijuana and cocaine